Master of Science in Occupational Therapy (MSOT)

 The Library is a participating member in the shared online catalog of the Appalachian College Association’s (ACA) Bowen Central Library of Appalachia.
 The Library also subscribes to WorldCat, an online catalog that gives Milligan students access, through our interlibrary loan service, to books, journal articles, and media from thousands of libraries worldwide.

-Professional Resource CenterThe Professional Resource Center (PRC) houses an extensive collection of assessment instruments, videotapes, DVDs, and intervention equipment.
+Professional Resource CenterThe Professional Resource Center (PRC) houses an extensive collection of assessment instruments, DVDs, and intervention equipment.
 A computer cluster and workspace where students can explore internet resources, perform data analysis for research projects, and produce multimedia presentations are part of the PRC.
 The PRC is available to therapists in the community as well as the students of the program.